 Mars Orbiter Mission: It is the first interplanetary operation of India to Mars.

 Chandrayaan-2: This mission will be a superior version of the Chandrayaan-1.
-It is constructed as a two unit system consist of a Lander Craft module (LC) and Orbiter Craft module (OC) carrying the Rover.
+It is constructed as a two-unit system consisting of a Lander Craft module (LC) and the Orbiter Craft module (OC) carrying the Rover.

 - Communication satellites

 The INSAT (Indian National Satellite) was established in 1983 with the commissioning of INSAT-1B.
 This has commenced a drastic revolution in India’s communications segment and continued the same later.
 This system is one of the major domestic communication satellite systems in the Asia-Pacific area with nine equipped communication satellites placed in Geo-stationary orbit.
 The INSAT system with more than 200 transponders in the C, Extended C, and Ku-bands give services to:

 - Weather forecasting